rogelioprieto/linux-tips/_posts/TODO/2026-01-15-error-vm-virtuallib-not-permissions.md

 ## Solution:

 ### Solution 01.
 Load manually.
-Load the kvm module, it's different for amd or intel cpus.
+Load the kvm module; it's different for AMD or Intel CPUs.

 #### Step by step: